KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 <img width="774" alt="Screen Shot 2024-01-19 at 11 00 39 AM" src="https://github.com/KayChansiri/Longtitudinal-Multilevel-Modeling/assets/157029107/b0ac34ca-ce15-4216-96ee-7ef1fbf5f698">

 The subsequent stage involves incorporating fixed effects, or time-varying variables, at Level 1.
-The objective here is to determine whether the addition of these variables offers a significant enhancement over the null model.
+The objective here is to determine whether the addition of these variables offers a significant enhancement over the null model (i.e., the model with only the intercept term without any other predictors).
 Should this be the case, we proceed to the introduction of a random intercept term at Level 2.
 This addition aims to explore the variability in average outcomes across different individuals.

 When the inclusion of the random intercept term significantly augments the model's fit compared to the fixed-effects-only model, it signals the appropriateness of integrating a random slope term.
 This term enables us to examine the diversity in the relationships between predictors and outcomes across different subjects.